Your Guide to Planning, Planting, and Growing Crocosmia

 What to Expect

-Crocosmia often takes a year or two to get established.
-Once it has settle in, it will become a robust plant that gets larger each year.
+Crocosmia often takes a year or two to get established, eventually becoming a robust plant that gradually increases in size.

 The foliage reaches its full height (3-4 feet) before the flower stalks appear.
 Flowers usually begin opening in midsummer and the show lasts for a month or more.